 Esports is recognized as an "emerging sport and activity" by MSHAA.
-Students practice and compete against high schools state-wide in a Missouri STEM accredited league (MOSEF).
+Vianney students practice and compete against other high schools state-wide in a Missouri STEM accredited league (MOSEF).
 The Esports competitive season is organized by specific competitive games, and further broken down into Fall, Winter, and Spring seasons.
 Games/seasons are subject to change.

-(Notice for PC: if you own a game title on Xbox or PlayStation, but not on PC (Steam), that game title will need to be purchased again for PC in order to play it in our Lab.
+(NOTICE FOR PC: if you own a game-title on Xbox or PlayStation, but do not own on PC (Steam), that game-title will need to be purchased again for PC in order to play it in our Lab.
 Once purchased, a digital copy of the game is saved to your account.)

 GPA: Minimum requirement is a 2.5.
 Students with a D/F will be notified, and must communicate a teacher-approved academic plan to both Esports Moderators for approved return to practice/competitions.

-Community Days are held most Fridays throughout the school year hosted in the Esports Center.
-Community Days allow students to take full advantage of the Esports Center amenities and play what they want!
+Community Days are held on scheduled Fridays throughout the school year hosted in the Esports Center or Media Center.
+Community Days allow our students to take full advantage of the Esports Center amenities and play what they want!
 Community Days feature student-organized tournaments each semester for Vianney students to challenge one another and win real prizes!

 Past tournaments have included: NBA2K, FIFA, NHL, Madden, Mario Kart, Super Smash Bros.
 Ultimate, and more!

 - What is Esports?

 - Where do you practice/compete?